By Guest Blog By Jérôme Petazzoni – DockerTinkerer Extraordinaire

 From LXC to libcontainer

-Then, as containers picked up steam, LXC development (which was pretty much dead, or at least making very slow progress) came to life, and in a few months, there were more LXC versions than in the few years before.
+Then, as containers picked up steam, LXC development (which was pretty much dead, or at least making very slow progress) came to life, and in a few months, there were more LXC versions than in a few years before.
 This broke Docker a few times, and that’s what led to the development of libcontainer, allowing to directly program cgroups and namespaces without going through LXC.
-You could put container processes directly under the container engine, but having an intermediary process helps a lot, so that’s what we did; it was named dockerinit .
+You could put container processes directly under the container engine, but having an intermediary process helps a lot, so that’s what we did; it was named dockerinit.

 The process tree now looked like this:

 But now you have a problem: if the docker process is restarted, you end up orphaning all your “dockerinits.”
 For simplicity, docker and dockerinit share a bunch of file descriptors (giving access to the container’s stdout and stderr).
 The idea was to eventually make dockerinit a full-blown, standalone mini-daemon, allowing to pass FDs around across UNIX sockets, buffering logs, whatever’s needed.